thijsdebets/networkdetectz/README.md

 Log="Low"                       # High: Almost everything (huge logfile), Low: New devices and errors, Error: Only errors, Not: Nothing
 NetworkTopIP="192"              # used to filet the relevant items from arpscan results

-Copy nwd-config to nwd-config.own te prevent loss of settings in future updates (always validate config after updates): cp nwd-config nwd-config.own

-->create arp-detect.sh in /home/pi/domoticz/scripts with following lines:

-#!/bin/bash

-#run from crontab, dont use sudo crontab
-/home/pi/domoticz/networkdetectz/nwd-arpscan.sh
-cp /home/pi/domoticz/networkdetectz/data/arp-scan.raw /home/pi/domoticz/scripts/arp-temp
-cp /home/pi/domoticz/networkdetectz/data/arp-table.dom /home/pi/domoticz/www/devices.txt
-cat /home/pi/domoticz/networkdetectz/data/nwd.log >> /home/pi/domoticz/www/devices.txt
+Any updates to the configuration file will be automtically copied to the nwd-config.own, also for future changes, nwd will use your local settings stored in nwd-config.own

 -> make file executable
->chmod 777 /home/pi/domoticz/scripts/arp-detect.sh
+>chmod 777 /home/pi/domoticz/networkdetectz/nwd-arpscan.sh

-->add arp-detect to crontab:
+->add nwd-arpscan to crontab:
 >crontab -e
-*/1 * * * * /home/pi/domoticz/scripts/arp-detect.sh >> /dev/null 2>&1
+*/1 * * * * /home/pi/domoticz/networkdetectz/nwd-arpscan.sh >> /dev/null 2>&1

+Make sur your arp-scan will be updated with manufaturer information.
+Add to sudo crontab:
+>sudo crontab -e
+@weekly     cd /usr/share/arp-scan/ && get-oui
+@weekly     cd /usr/share/arp-scan/ && get-iab